METEO 3 Lesson 12 Images

 Text description of the shape of a stadium image.

-The image depicts a large, empty football stadium from a high vantage point, showing a clear view of the field and surrounding stands.
-The field is marked with white yard lines and numbers at every 10-yard interval, ranging from 10 to 50.
-"PENN STATE" is prominently displayed in large white letters in both end zones.
-The seating is arranged in tiers surrounding the field, with rows of gray bleachers.
-A small number of people are visible on the near side of the field, appearing small amidst the expansive space.
-In the background, outside the stadium, there is a view of a distant tree-lined landscape.
+The image depicts a large, empty football stadium—Beaver Stadium—from a high vantage point, providing a clear view of the field and surrounding stands.
+The field is marked with white yard lines and numbers at every 10‑yard interval, ranging from 10 to 50.
+“PENN STATE” is prominently displayed in large white letters in both end zones.
+The seating is arranged in tiers around the field, consisting of rows of gray bleachers.
+A small number of people are visible on the near side of the field, appearing tiny within the expansive stadium.
+In the background, beyond the stadium, a distant tree‑lined landscape is visible.

 eye of Super Typhoon Lan (2017) (0:04)